 A little metal box is ideal.
 Now put a lock on it.
 Make it one of those combination locks so you do not misplace the key.
 Secondly, make the combination your child’s birthday, so you do not forget the code.

-By doing this, if your child does accidently ingest some pills you can calculate exactly how many they have taken.
+By doing this, if your child does accidentally ingest some pills you can calculate exactly how many they have taken.

 Kids are fascinated with what is inside mummy’s handbag.
-Indeed, kids ingesting tablets found in their mother’s handbag is the number one cause for accidental overdose in children under the age of 5.
+Indeed, kids mistaking tablets as lollies is a huge contributor to accidental overdoes in children under the age of 5.